How to Clean a Wood Table

 3.3.
 Addressing spills and stains promptly

 If something spills, don’t panic!
+This is where knowing how to clean a wood table comes in handy.
 Blot (don’t rub) the spill immediately with a clean, dry cloth.
 For sticky spills, use a damp cloth, then dry thoroughly.
 I once spilled red wine on my table and thought it was ruined, but quick action saved the day!
+Prompt attention to spills is essential in how to clean a wood table care.

 4. Deep Cleaning Your Wood Dining Table